jl5045/DSA4263/README.md

 Data: [Kaggle Mobile Transaction Dataset](https://www.kaggle.com/datasets/ealaxi/paysim1)

-PLEASE DOWNLOAD THE FOLLOWING BEFORE YOU START IF YOU WANT TO JUST VIEW THE FULL DATA AND NOT RUN THE PIPELINE.
-PLEASE DOWNLOAD AND UNZIP THE FOLLOWING INTO THE ROOT OF THE DIRECTORY: [data.zip](https://drive.google.com/file/d/1KOAAtgmr_Rtt8NkEEEa_dDN3yqgkiR7j/view?usp=drive_link)
+PLEASE DOWNLOAD AND UNZIP THE FOLLOWING BEFORE YOU START IF YOU WANT TO JUST VIEW THE FULL DATA AND NOT RUN THE PIPELINE: [data.zip](https://drive.google.com/file/d/1KOAAtgmr_Rtt8NkEEEa_dDN3yqgkiR7j/view?usp=drive_link)

+**Note:** Very important to do so if pipeline not ran to view networkx plots on streamlit

 THIS IS IMPT IF U WANT TO VIEW THE STREAMLIT NETWORKX VISUALISATION